If you have never tried to Quilt As You Go then a set of placemats is the perfect fast and easy project.

 QAYG placemats are also a wonderful gift and take no time at all to make.

-A couple months ago I picked up a package of Soft and Stable Stabilizer which was already cut into four 13 1/2″ x 18 1/2″ pieces.
+A couple of months ago I picked up a package of Soft and Stable Stabilizer which was already cut into four 13½-inch x 18½-inch pieces.

 I pulled out my bin of teal and turquoise fabrics from my Island Batik stash – have I ever mentioned how much I love my batik stash?
 The backing was used on one of the first quilts I made for Island Batik – Blue Sapphire.

 Since I was using scraps I just cut different widths of my fabrics.
-The center one was 2 1/2 inches and then I added a 1 3/4″ strip to each side.
+The center one was 2 1/2 inches wide and then I added a 1 3/4 inch wide strip to each side.

 Lay the first strip in the center of the Soft and Stable Stabilizer right side up and then place the next strip right side down on top of it and stitch your seam.